Seven Overlooked Reasons For Dry Skin - And What To Do About It

 Are you guilty of any, and can you change your ways?

-Many people subscribe to any skin therapy they find without first taking time to know their type of skin.
+Many people subscribe to any skin therapy they find without first knowing their type of skin.

 Knowing your skin type helps you define what suits your skin and allows it to adapt correctly to your environment.

 Products that are too harsh may result in your skin, producing more oil than it needs.
 Conversely, lubricating up with too much moisturizer might lead to dry skin as your body adapts.

 The easiest way to determine your skin type is to gently pat a sheet of blotting paper on the different areas of your face.

 Little to no oil on the sheet likely means you have dry skin.
 Some oil on the nose and forehead areas is typical of combination skin.
 However, if greasiness saturates the paper, then you have oily skin.

 Once you understand your skin type, select a skin therapy that matches and compliments it.

 Make an excellent start to each day with a cold but brief shower, not a long hot one.